-You can provide automated systems with service tokens to authenticate against Cloudflare's Zero Trust policies.
-Cloudflare for teams will generate service tokens that consist of an ID and Secret.
+You can provide automated systems with service tokens to authenticate against your Zero Trust policies.
+Cloudflare Access will generate service tokens that consist of a Client ID and a Client Secret.
 Automated systems or applications can then use these values to reach an application protected by Access.

 This section covers how to create, renew, and revoke a service token.

 Name the service token.
 The name allows you to easily identify events related to the token in the logs and to revoke the token individually.

 Select a Service Token Duration.
 This sets the expiration date for the token.

 Click Generate token.
 You will see the generated